ionic-team/ionic-framework/README.md

 The best place to start with Ionic is our [documentation page](http://ionicframework.com/docs/).

-Note: Ionic currently best supports iOS 6+ and Android 4.1+, with limited support for Android 2.3.
-Ionic is changing quickly as we work towards the beta.
+Ionic currently best supports iOS 6+ and Android 4.1+, with scaled-down support for Android 2.3.

 # What is Ionic?